Turtles Forever

-Turtles Forever is a 2009 American animated superhero television film directed by Roy Burdine and Lloyd Goldfine.
-A crossover film featuring two different incarnations of the Teenage Mutant Ninja Turtles fighting together, it was produced in celebration of the 25th anniversary of the characters and serves as the series finale to the 2003 series.
-The film aired on The CW4Kids on November 21, 2009.
+Turtles Forever is a 2009 American animated superhero film that is a crossover between two different incarnations of the Teenage Mutant Ninja Turtles franchise.
+The plot follows the Turtles of the 2003 animated television series as they team up with the Turtles of the 1987 television series to save the multiverse from the wrath of Ch’Rell, the Utrom Shredder of the 2003 television series.
+Directed by Roy Burdine and Lloyd Goldfine and written by Goldfine, Rob David, and Matthew Drdek, it was produced in celebration of the 25th anniversary of the characters while also serving as the finale to the 2003 television series.

+Turtles Forever aired on The CW4Kids on November 21, 2009.

 Plot

-The Ninja Turtles and their master Splinter are startled to watch a video broadcast of the Turtles fighting the Purple Dragons on TV.
-The Turtles break into the Purple Dragons' HQ and discover that their "imposters" are actually alternate versions of themselves.
-They escape together, but the 2003 Turtles find the 1987 team too difficult to control, until they summon Splinter, in whose presence the 1987-Turtles explain that they landed here after fighting their Shredder and Krang over mutagen in the Technodrome.
+The Teenage Mutant Ninja Turtles watch a video broadcast of warriors who look like them fighting the Purple Dragons on TV.
+The Turtles break into the Purple Dragons' HQ and discover that their "imposters" are actually alternate versions of themselves; the teams escape together.

+The 1987 Turtles reveal they arrived after fighting their Shredder and Krang over mutagen in the Technodrome.
 During the battle, the dimensional teleporter malfunctioned, sending them all to the 2003 dimension.
-Checking recent tremor reports, the Turtles find the Technodrome, only to have to battle an army of Foot-Bots led by Bebop and Rocksteady.
+Checking recent tremor reports, the Turtles find the Technodrome, only to have to battle an army of Foot Soldiers led by Bebop and Rocksteady.

-When the 1987-Shredder sees the two Turtle teams, he theorizes that another Shredder might exist in this dimension.
-After escaping the Turtles, Shredder and Krang locate Ch'rell, the Utrom Shredder, on an icy asteroid where he is banished.
-After Ch'rell is thawed out, they find him too insane for an alliance and try to vivisect him.
-However, his adopted daughter Karai, who had been monitoring his exile, breaks into the Technodrome and frees him, declaring the weapon's technology property of the Foot Clan.
+1987 Shredder sees the two Turtle teams and theorizes that another Shredder might exist in this dimension.
+He and Krang discover Ch'rell, the Utrom Shredder, on an icy asteroid where he was banished, and beam him to the Technodrome.
+They revive him, but find him too insane for an alliance and try to vivisect him.
+However, Ch'rell's adopted daughter Karai, who had been monitoring his exile, breaks into the Technodrome and frees him, declaring the weapon's technology property of the Foot Clan.

-While tracking the Technodrome, the Turtles and Splinter are attacked by Hun and the Purple Dragons, who want their mutagen.
-In the course of the fight, Hun accidentally becomes exposed to it and turns into a mutant turtle.
-He wanders until coming upon the Technodrome, now under the control of The Utrom Shredder, who takes Hun back into his service.
+While tracking the Technodrome, the Turtles and their master Splinter are attacked by Hun and the Purple Dragons, who want their mutagen.
+During the fight, Hun is accidentally exposed to it and turns into a mutant turtle.
+He wanders until coming upon the Technodrome, now under the control of Ch'rell, who takes Hun back into his service.